HackSoftware/vim-python-domain-knowledge/README.md

 ```
 " This will autofill the import for the word under the cursor when you press F9 key (in normal mode) :)
 nnoremap <F9> :call PythonDomainKnowledgeFillImport()<CR>

+" This will open the search as soon as you press "ctrl + m" in normal mode
+noremap <C-m> :call PythonDomainKnowledgeSearch()<Cr>
 ```

 ## Usage